lennelalina/rsschool-cv-1/cv.md

  E-mail|stelmakh.vladislav02@mail.ru|
  VK|[Vladislav Stelmakh](https://vk.com/vladizlavstelmakh)
 ## Summary
- My very important goal is to become Front-end Developer, because I find it very pretty for me.
-Also I want to make the most convenient the resources of the internet for users, because, for now, I consider, that the resources of the internet is a less convenient than we can make it.
- My name is Vladislav, I am from Belarus - Minsk city.
-I am 18 years old.
-I like some kinds of sport activities such as football and volleyball.
-Also I like hard work, because, when I will work on a difficult project, I get new knowledge.
-I haven't
+ My name is Vladislav, I'm from Belarus, Minsk city.
+I'm 18 years old.
+I'm in the habit of doing some sport activities such as football, volleyball etc. I'm very hard-working person thanks for it I like to get new knowledge because during working I getting new information for develop my self.
+I want to develop myself in the sphere of programming because without knowledge in IT science you can't live in modern world.

+I have the task of becoming Front-end Developer.
+There is just one of my tasks I want to reach.
+## Skills
+*